 There’s almost no risk associated with having blood drawn for the CRP test.
 However, reactions such as minor bruising or soreness are possible with any blood draw.

 Once your doctor confirms an RA diagnosis, they may order occasional CRP tests.
 Your CRP levels are useful in indicating how well your treatments are working.

-For instance, if you try a new medication, your doctor may test your CRP levels a few weeks after starting it.
+For instance, if you try a new medication, your doctor may test your CRP levels a few weeks after you start it.

 If your levels have dropped, the medication is probably helping.
 If your CRP levels rise, your doctor will know that you’re having a flare-up.
 You may need to adjust your medications or try a new treatment.

-Measuring CRP levels isn’t a perfect method for diagnosing RA or determining the effectiveness of a treatment.
-This is because CRP isn’t specific to RA.
-Elevated levels of CRP can indicate any type of infection or inflammatory condition.
+Measuring CRP levels is not a perfect method for diagnosing RA or determining the effectiveness of treatment.
+This is because CRP is not specific to RA.
+Elevated levels of CRP can indicate any infection or a different inflammatory condition.

 On the other hand, some people with RA may have normal CRP levels.
 An older study published in 2009 looked at databases of patients living with RA in Finland (Jyväskylä), and the United States (Nashville, Tennessee) over a period of 25 years.

 Results showed that 44% of the patients in Finland and 58% of the patients in the United States had normal CRP test results at presentation.